Tikkun Olam: Social Action to Repair the World

 When Rav Huna would eat a meal, he would open his door and say, “Whoever is in need, let that person come and eat.”
 (Ta’anit 20b.)
 Donating food for the food pantry is our way of opening our doors to the hungry.

 Although we collect many donations during our High Holiday Food Drive, our obligations to those in need do not end on Yom Kippur.
-All of the food collected on Yom Kippur will be given out at food pantries by the end of October.
 Who will make sure there is food available for those who need it in November, and December, and beyond?

 So many are in need.
 Please help our temple community do its part so that no man, woman or child goes to bed hungry by adding these items to your shopping list each month.
-You can drop them off any time in the food collection bin in the sanctuary.
-(Of course, any items are welcome at any time.).
+Items can be dropped off any time on the donation table in the sanctuary.